cyberseihis/bnnprint/write/theory.md

   features of today's smartwatches, or health monitoring, with printed patches for seizure detection already on the market.
 One can also imagine they would be of interest to the fashion industry.
-- Transistors:
-[WHY IS EGFET NMOS HOW DOES IT COMPARE]

 ![](../../../Downloads/printednfc.jpg){width=50%}
 ![](../../../Downloads/membranekeyboard.jpeg){width=50%}